NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

-As you might remember from the [intro](introduction), we are attempting to understand how lytic bacteriophages can be used as a future therapy for the multiresistant bacteria MRSA (methicillin-resistant _Staphylococcus aureus_).
+As you might remember from the [intro](introduction), we are attempting to understand how lytic bacteriophages can be used as a future therapy for the multi-resistant bacteria MRSA (methicillin-resistant _Staphylococcus aureus_).
 We have already seen how to define the project environment in the [Conda tutorial](conda-3-projects) and how to set up the workflow in the [Snakemake tutorial](snakemake-10-generalizing-workflows).
 Here we explore the results